jamisonorton/startup/README.md

 ## Startup Login

 All login and create logic work and send the data to mongodb.
 Creating a user sends the json to the janesmusicstudio database with a collection of user.
 It hashes the password.
+The calendar page is a protected route and must have an account to view.
+The signup and login page are authenticateduserprotected page meaning if you try to access those then you will just be redirected to the homepage.

 ## Startup Websocket